-4.21(b)-(c) Speed limits: designation of a different speed limit
+4.21(b)-(c) Speed limits: designation of a different speed limit for Alaska Highway 3 where it passes through the park.

 Except where other speed limits are posted by sign, the speed limit along the Denali Park Road will not exceed 35 miles per hour.